From TALSIM Docs

 In the following, these are discussed in the order in which they are reasonably processed.

-The terms for reservoir elements are conceptualized for dams, as the system element was originally developed as a dam element.
+The terms for storage elements are conceptualized for dams, as the system element was originally developed as a dam element.
 Thus, for dams, the height and the storage volume are entered for the following positions:

 - Bottom (storage volume=0)